DHRI-Curriculum/Data-and-Ethics/lessons.md

 ```

 ![Screenshot of CSV cats file](/images/cats_CSV.png)
-This file is opened viewed on my Firefox browser from my local directory (drag and drop the file onto a open tab/window).
-You can also [download the CSV file](https://github.com/DHRI-Curriculum/data-literacies/tree/v2.0-di-edits/files) (right click on `cats.csv` and click `save link as` to download the file to your local computer) if you would like to see what it looks like in other viewers.
+This file is viewed on my VSCode with the extension `Excel Viewer`.
+To view on VSCode, install the extension and then right click on the file and click `Open Preview`.
+You can also [download the CSV file](https://github.com/DHRI-Curriculum/data-literacies/tree/v2.0-di-edits/files) to open it in other viewers (e.g. Microsoft Excel, Notepad).
+To save the file onto your local computer, right click on `cats.csv` and click `Save Link As` to download the file to your local computer.

-### The importance of using open data formats
+## The importance of using open data formats

 A small detour to discuss data formats.
 For accessibility, future-proofing, and preservation, keep your data in open, sustainable formats.
 A demonstration: